buddha216g/CarND-Path-Planning-Project/README.md

 ### Introduction
 Goal was to safely navigate around a virtual highway (atleast 4.32 miles) with other traffic that is driving without any incidents.
 Incidents include, exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.

+### Approach
+After reading the class material the project was still not clear.
+The project walkthrough and Q&A session was very helpful in getting started.
+Based on what was explained i used the spline approach for path generation.
+I then used sensor fusion and cost functions to implement the remaing part of the project.

 ### Model Description
 My model consisted of the following topics